What is EBITDA in the Share Market? Learn its Meaning, Formula & Stand in the Stock Market

 or

-• Earnings: This refers to a company’s total revenue or income before any expenses are deducted.
+- Earnings: Refers to a company’s total revenue or income before any expenses are deducted.

-• Interest: This refers to the cost of borrowing money, such as interest paid on loans or bonds.
+- Interest: Refers to the cost of borrowing money, such as interest paid on loans or bonds.

-• Amortization: Amortization in EBITDA refers to the cost of intangible assets such as patents or trademarks being spread out over their useful life.
+- Amortization: Amortization meaning in EBITDA is the cost of intangible assets such as patents or trademarks being spread out over their useful life.

-(Note: EBITDA does not take into account capital expenditures or changes in working capital, and should be used in conjunction with other financial metrics when analyzing a company’s financial health.)
+(Note: EBITDA does not take into account capital expenditures or changes in working capital, and should be used in conjunction with other financial metrics when analysing a company’s financial health.)

 EBITDA Calculation Example

-So in this EBITDA example, your EBITA is ₹250, which shows how much money you’re making from selling lemonade without taking into account any interest, taxes, or depreciation costs.
-It gives you a clearer picture of your actual profit from running the lemonade stand.
+Thus, in this example, the company’s EBITDA is Rs.
+24,00,000 which shows how much money the company is making after taking into account any interest, taxes, or depreciation costs.

 What is Adjusted EBITDA?